 ability to run these is contingent on funding.
 We are currently

-- There is currently no established academic forum for
+- There was previously no established academic forum for

 - The Mystical Theology Network sees it at as an important goal to meet

 - It aims to do this through holding a series of

 conferences and publications.